hashicorp/terraform-provider-aws/website/docs/r/directory_service_shared_directory.html.markdown

 The following arguments are optional:

 * `method` - (Optional) Method used when sharing a directory.
 Valid values are `ORGANIZATIONS` and `HANDSHAKE`.
 Default is `HANDSHAKE`.
-* `notes` - (Optional, Sensitive) Message sent by directory owner to the directory consumer to help the directory consumer administrator determine whether to approve or reject the share invitation.
+* `notes` - (Optional, Sensitive) Message sent by the directory owner to the directory consumer to help the directory consumer administrator determine whether to approve or reject the share invitation.

 ### `target`